-Many podcasts sound like free flowing conversations – but don’t be fooled.
-The top podcasts in the world go into the process with a plan before they begin recording.
-In order to replicate the conversational style of podcasts, you need a great podcast script.
+Many podcasts sound like free-flowing conversations – but don’t be fooled, most have a podcast script template that they follow.
+The top podcasts in the world go into the process with a podcast format before they begin recording.
+In order to replicate the conversational style of podcasts, you need a great podcast script template to follow.

 There are many ways to go about creating a script, and when it comes to planning your podcasts, scripts are not usually intended to be read verbatim.
 Instead, they are more like a guide to help you move effortlessly through your show’s content.

 Before getting nitty gritty with the script – take a bird’s-eye view of your show.
 What elements do you have that will make it feel consistent for the listener each time?
 You should do this first so that you are aware of what is coming up in the show and can make your show sound like a cohesive, flowing conversation with great segues.

 Here are 11 steps to base your podcast script template off of: